edemaine/fold/doc/spec.md

   below another effective face, and effective faces with holes.
   Join edges are also appropriate for triangulation edges used in simulation but which are not meaningful otherwise.
-  Unassigned/unknown (`"U"`) is a default when none of the above options (are known to) apply.
+  *Added in version 1.2.*

+  * **Boundary edges.**
+  A boundary edge (`"B"`) has only one incident face.
-  Cut/slit edges (`"C"`) are useful for e.g. drawing programs that want to enable simple addition and removal of slits in a crease pattern.
+  Cut/slit edges (`"C"`) are useful for e.g. drawing programs to enable simple modification of slits in a crease pattern without having to convert back and forth into a `"B"` representation.
   Mechanical modeling should treat such edges as separate boundary (`"B"`) edges, one per face, with incident `"C"` edges connecting together into larger slits/holes.
+  Support for `"C"` edges is **optional**, so is not expected to be implemented by all software supporting the FOLD format.
+  Implement only for applications where it is useful, limited to locally nonoverlapping locally manifold surfaces.
+  *Added in version 1.2.*

+  * Unassigned/unknown (`"U"`) is a default when none of the above options (are known to) apply.
 * `edges_foldAngle`: For each edge, the fold angle (deviation from flatness) along each edge of the pattern.
 The fold angle is a number in degrees lying in the range [&minus;180, 180].
 The fold angle is positive for